¡Agregado a favoritos!

 • Wear flat comfortable walking shoes.

 Enjoy an insider’s look at life in Edam by visiting a local family and touring a cheese-making facility to see how Edam’s famed cheese is produced.
 An enlightening walking tour will introduce you to the city.
 Here, you will see from the outside, St. Nicholas Church and the Edam Museum; which occupies an 18th-century sea captain’s house.
 For a deeper understanding of life in Edam, you will stop by a centuries-old residence and enjoy coffee and cake with the owners.
 They will elaborate on the long history of their home, how Edam has changed just in their lifetimes and what the future may hold.
 Still, it is impossible to escape the draw of cheese in Edam.
 More than a quarter of the cheese produced in the Netherlands is the city’s namesake cheese, a soft variety made with less milk fat than most other cheeses.
-While touring a cheese-making facility in town, you will watch the process and then taste samples.
+While touring a cheese-making facility, you will watch the process and then taste samples.

-menosDuración 4 3/4 hs.
+menosDuración 4 1/2 hs.

 The exquisitely preserved medieval town of Bruges is a veritable jewel.
 Step back in time as you begin your guided walk through Bruges, often called 'Die Scone' or 'the beautiful'.
 The charm of this lovely medieval city will capture you immediately.
-As you walk through the narrow streets, passing by picturesque scenes of ancient buildings, tree-lined canals and gabled facades, you’ll see the bustling marketplace, The Belfry Tower, the Town Hall and the Chapel of the Holy Blood.
+As you walk through the narrow streets, passing by picturesque scenes of ancient buildings, tree-lined canals and gabled facades, from the exterior you’ll see the bustling marketplace, The Belfry Tower, the Town Hall and the Chapel of the Holy Blood.

 The highlight of this walking tour will undoubtedly be a 30-minute canal tour.
 While sitting back in a small boat, you’ll enjoy the serene waterways of this romantic historical city.
 Since Bruges is full of lace and chocolate shops, you’ll certainly find the perfect souvenir as you explore the area on your own.
 To end this perfect tour, your guide will lead you by the romantic 'Lake of Love' on the return drive to your ship.